- ACRONYMS AND DEFINITIONS

 - Lipase inhibitors

-- Lipase is an enzyme secreted into the intestinal lumen by the pancreas and stomach.
-Lipase breaks down dietary fat so that it can be absorbed systemically.
-Orlistat inhibits lipase, reducing intestinal fat absorption by as much as 30% (120 mg dose).
+- Lipase, an enzyme secreted into the intestinal lumen by the pancreas and stomach, breaks down dietary fat for absorption.
+Orlistat inhibits lipase, reducing intestinal fat absorption by as much as 30% at the 120 mg dose.
 [10]

 - Xenical®